 One of the major financial milestones you are likely looking forward to is retirement.
 However, a successful retirement — how ever you choose to define it — is not likely to just happen.
-You will need a plan in order to reach your retirement goals.
-To help you better prepare for your retirement, here are 6 things to consider.
+You will need a plan to reach your retirement goals.
+To help you better prepare for your retirement, here are six things to consider.

 As you plan for retirement, you will need a plan to reduce your debt by as much as possible.